A Visit to the Thousand Oaks Botanical Gardens

 The pathways are cleared though so no fear of getting lost unless you wander too far off the trail.
 Also, the specific gardens, i.e. the Butterfly Garden and Bird Habitat, are clearly labeled once you find them (it’s just a matter of finding the gardens, lol).

-There appears to be a children’s park but parents be warned that it is only open Sundays from 11am-3pm and that the Botanical Gardens in general closes every day at 5pm.
+There appears to be a children’s park but parents are warned that it is only open Sundays from 11am-3pm and that the Botanical Gardens in general closes every day at 5 pm.
 There is plenty of signage warning you to be out before they lock the gates at 5pm.

 All in all, there is a nice nature trail that gives you great panoramic views of Thousand Oaks and some lovely little gardens sprinkled throughout.